ebullient/campaign-notes/compendium/Phandalin/Halia Thornton.md

 ![Halia's home](/[assets]/attachments/phandalin-miners-exchange.jpeg#portrait)
 *Guild Merchant, Faction Agent*, Commoner

-Thornton owned a house to the southeast of the Miner's Exchange.
+Thornton owns a house to the southeast of the Miner's Exchange.

 * **Trait**
 * **Ideals**